-Develop an Internet for good

-We must look at ways to improve our internet for us all

-We'll investigate what an 'Internet for good' looks like and influence government policy to make sure we have an Internet that is good for all Kiwis.
+Develop an Internet for good We must look at ways to improve our internet for us all Improve Digital Equity Having access to the Internet, and being confident to use it, is more important than ever.
+We must improve We'll investigate what an 'Internet for good' looks like and influence digital equity across Aotearoa. government policy to make sure we have an Internet that is good for all Kiwis.

-Improve Digital Equity

-Having access to the Internet, and being confident to use it, is more important than ever.
-We must improve digital equity across Aotearoa.

 We'll support the establishment of the Digital Equity Coalition Aotearoa and fund digital equity initiatives.

-Grow.nz
+Grow .nz